Rufus For Real

 Can I make this recipe without oil?

-You can, but the seasonings won’t stick nearly as well.
-If going oil-free, use aquafaba (the liquid from a can of chickpeas) — it dries beautifully and helps bind spices.
+YYou can, but the spices won't stick as well.
+Pro Tip: If you're skipping oil, use aquafaba (the liquid from a can of chickpeas).
+It’s a great binder that dries beautifully in the oven.

 Who’s Stirring the Pot?